janearc/riak-dc/README.md

 It is my hope that the code behind this never actually exceeds the length of the documentation & test suite, and that anyone should be able to just `npm install riak-js` and be coding against a Riak quickly.

-### You will need a working Riak.

-Sorry, I know it's a pain.

 ### Exported Functions

 * `Riak.init( hostname, port )`